Frequently Asked Questions

 As a result, it possesses many of the same features as other publicly listed companies:

-• You invest in Scottish Mortgage by buying and selling its shares and the return you receive is dictated by the movement of its share price.
+• You invest in Scottish Mortgage by buying and selling its shares, and the return you receive is dictated by the movement of its share price.

-• As a shareholder, you have rights and the Company is required to seek your approval if it wants to make any significant changes.
+• As a shareholder, you have rights, and the Company is required to seek your approval if it wants to make any significant changes.
 That is done most frequently via shareholder votes at the Annual General Meeting.

-• Another feature is just like any other company, Scottish Mortgage can borrow money.
+• Another feature is that, just like any other company, Scottish Mortgage can borrow money.
 This is known as gearing.

 • Investment Trusts are not authorised or regulated by the FCA.

-‘Closed-ended’ might give the impression that you are gated, or somehow tied in.
-Don’t worry, you’re not.
+‘Closed-ended’ might give the impression that you are gated or somehow tied in.
+Don’t worry; you’re not.
 What’s meant by a fund being closed-ended is that it has a fixed number of shares in issue at any one time.

 In contrast, open-ended funds expand or contract depending on demand as investors move their money in and out of the fund.
 This means open-ended funds must be ready to give investors their money back at any time.
 That means that they normally invest only in assets which can be sold very quickly.

 In the case of Scottish Mortgage, the managers make investments in private companies, which are less liquid (able to be bought and sold).
-Please note, private investments can be more difficult to sell.
+Please note private investments can be more difficult to sell.

 Just like other publicly listed companies, Scottish Mortgage can and does borrow money to make additional investments.
 This is an advantage over other open-ended funds, which are not permitted to do it.
 Before that sets alarm bells ringing, it is worth knowing that it does so modestly, and this is reviewed by the managers and board of directors regularly.

-We and the Board are committed to the strategic use of borrowings in the belief that gearing the portfolio into long run equity market returns will enhance returns to shareholders over the long term.
+We and the Board are committed to the strategic use of borrowings in the belief that gearing the portfolio into long-run equity market returns will enhance returns to shareholders over the long term.
 We view this capacity to use debt as one of the principal advantages of the investment trust structure.
-In line with the long-term approach taken, no attempt is made to time short term market movements through tactical shifts in the level of gearing.
+In line with the long-term approach taken, no attempt is made to time short-term market movements through tactical shifts in the level of gearing.

 There are two ways that the value of a Scottish Mortgage share is often expressed:

 First, the share price – the price you actually buy and sell at.
-Remember it is the movement of this share price that will dictate the return you receive.
+Remember, it is the movement of this share price that will dictate the return you receive.

-Second, the net asset value per share, or in simple terms, the value of the assets less any liabilities such as debt), divided by the number of shares.
+Second, the net asset value per share, or in simple terms, the value of the assets less any liabilities such as debt, divided by the number of shares.

 However, because shares are bought and sold on the stock market, the share price is affected by supply and demand.
-That means the Scottish Mortgage share price will often be higher or lower than the Net Asset Value or NAV That difference is known as a discount or premium.
+That means the Scottish Mortgage share price will often be higher or lower than the Net Asset Value or NAV.
+That difference is known as a discount or premium.

 Buying shares at a discount means you pay less than the NAV.